 Sign 3: Lose their way easily

-Sense of direction and spatial orientation usually worsen during the early onset of dementia.
+Sense of direction and spatial orientation usually worsen during the early onset of dementia and provides a clear indication as one of the dementia symptoms in patients.
 Uncle N may often forget how he arrived at a location or where he currently is.
 Try finding the reason behind his behaviour, such as his past profession or habits.

 Sign 4: Trouble making plans or decisions